christroutner/koa-ipfs-blog/README.md

 This is the server-side software that serves up content to users with a normal web browser.
 It works in conjunction with the [memo-push](https://github.com/christroutner/memo-push) publishing tool.
-Memo-push is used to publish content to the IPFS and BCH networks.
-This software is used to retrieve it and serve the content to users.
+Memo-push is used to announce new content via the BCH network.
+This software is used to retrieve that new content from the IPFS network and serve it to users.
 Future versions will also serve content directly to the Tor network as well, via a hidden service.

 This project was forked from the [koa-api-boilerplate](https://github.com/christroutner/koa-api-boilerplate)